iGoodie/Reliable-UDP-library/README.md

-# jRUDP
+# jRUDP-with-Goodieutils
-A Reliable Java UDP Library for multiplayer games and more
+A wrapper for [**Slaynash/jRUDP**](https://github.com/Slaynash/jRUDP) repository included Goodieutils. jRUDP is a Reliable Java UDP Library for multiplayer games and more.

-Specials thanks
----
-Special Thanks to [iGoodie](https://github.com/iGoodie) for the work he had done and the help he gave me on this project

 Compile and run
 ---
 #### Requirements
-To use this library, you only need to have java 8 or newer.
-No additional libraries required !
+- Java 8+
+- Goodieutils 0.0.1+

 Examples:
 ---